fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/cs424-fall-2025-syllabus.md

 #### Deliverables

-Students will be required to complete four assignments (plus an assignment zero), where they will implement concepts and techniques covered in class using real-world datasets.
+Students will be required to complete four projects (plus a project zero), where they will implement concepts and techniques covered in class using real-world datasets.
 Students will need to present their projects to the class, so it is very important that they are finished by the deadlines.
-The first assignment will cover visualization sketching (using pen and paper).
-The second assignment will cover exploratory data analysis using interactive computing frameworks (e.g., Jupyter); the third project will cover coordinated views using collaborative environments (e.g., Observable); the fourth project will cover data visualization using web technologies.
-Project repositories should also contain a ~500-word markdown report, giving an overview of the dataset, approach and detailing findings.
+The first project will cover visualization sketching (using pen and paper).
+The second project will cover exploratory data analysis using interactive computing frameworks (e.g., Jupyter); the third project will cover coordinated views using collaborative environments (e.g., Observable); the fourth project will cover data visualization using web technologies.
+Project repositories should include detailed documentation of the processes of reflection and iteration, supported by artifacts, sketches, screenshots, code snippets, meeting records, and notes.

-Additionally, students will also need to select one visualization (from a well-known source), critically evaluate it, and present their conclusions through a written report.

 #### Format and Teaching Methods